Ghykk3130/Obsidian/Homework/Physics 510 Homework 4.md

 Then:
 $$\delta S_{tot}=0$$

 This is expected.
+We prove this by showing that the condition in the problem is exactly the same as the condition for equilibrium.
+Then since the first order variation of a system at equilibrium should be zero, and the system in the problem is in equilibrium, the variation in its entropy should be zero.
+I know that the two systems are trivially in equilibrium, but I still want to formulate my proof rigorously.

-We can show that this is the equilibrium state.
-If I the two systems as a whole are isolated, and their volumes are fixed, the entropy must be maximized at equilibrium:
+Calculate the equilibrium condition: if I the two systems as a whole are isolated, and their volumes are fixed, the entropy must be maximized at equilibrium:
 $$\delta S_{tot}= \left( \frac{\partial S}{\partial U_{1}} \right)_{V_{1}}\delta U_{1}+ \left(  \frac{\partial S}{\partial U_{2}} \right)_{V_{2}}\delta U_{2}=0$$
 Impose the constraint $\delta U_{1}+\delta U_{2}=0$, and using the arbitrariness of $\delta U_{1}$, we have:
 $$\left( \frac{\partial S}{\partial U_{1}} \right)_{V_{1}}= \left(  \frac{\partial S}{\partial U_{2}} \right)_{V_{2}}$$
 Since $S_{1},S_{2}$ have the same functional structure, and the derivative $\frac{\partial U}{\partial S}$ is monotone, and thus a bijective map $S\mapsto \frac{\partial U}{\partial S}$.
 The inverse of the derivative should also be bijective.
 Then the above equality shows:
 $$U_{1}=U_{2}$$
 This is exactly the same condition given in the problem.
 ## b).
 Fix the volumes.
 Consider the Taylor expansion:
 $$\begin{align}